π·οΈ backlog

 How to submit

 There are several projects in this repo.
-Make a new branch for each project.
+Make a new branch based on main

 https://applymagicsauce.com/demo